klandestino/cursorial/readme.md

 drag posts to these loops or between them and override the posts' content if they like.
 They'll find posts in a search box just next to the loops.

-The loops can be configured to
+**The loops can be configured to ...**

 * allow just a limited number of posts,
+* allow just a specified set of post types,
 * to have posts with children (like nested loops, related content etc),
 * make posts' content overrideable and optional,
 * be set together in the administration,
 * and use images fetched from content or the featured image.

+**This plugin also comes with a widget that ...**

+* displays a registered loop
+* or creates one for you.

 ### No additional database tables or writeable directories are added